sclavijosuero/cypress-ajv-schema-validator/README.md

 ### @bahmutov/cy-api Plugin

-When the Cypress environment variable `enableMismatchesOnUI` is set to true, and you have imported the `@bahmutov/cy-api` plugin into your `cypress/support/commands.js` or test file, schema validation mismatches will be displayed directly in the plugin's UI in a user-friendly format.
+When the Cypress environment variable `enableMismatchesOnUI` is set to `true`, and you have imported the `@bahmutov/cy-api` plugin into your `cypress/support/commands.js` or test file, schema validation mismatches will be displayed directly in the plugin's UI in a user-friendly format.

 ![Plugin @bahmutov/cy-api](images/cy_api_1.png)

 ### cypress-plugin-api Plugin

-Similarly, when the Cypress environment variable `enableMismatchesOnUI` is set to true, and the `cypress-plugin-api` plugin is imported into your `cypress/support/commands.js` or test file, schema violations will be shown in the plugin's UI.
+Similarly, when the Cypress environment variable `enableMismatchesOnUI` is set to `true`, and the `cypress-plugin-api` plugin is imported into your `cypress/support/commands.js` or test file, schema violations will be shown in the plugin's UI.

 ![Plugin cypress-plugin-api](images/cy_api_2.png)